Hierarchical proximal Galerkin: a fast $hp$-FEM solver for variational problems with pointwise inequality constraints: Introduction

 In principle, a high-order FEM discretization of a path-following penalty method can be used to enforce the pointwise constraints.
 In exact arithmetic, this would lead to mesh independent iteration counts \cite{hintermuller2009,hintermuller2004}.
 However, in order to extract optimal convergence rates for the obstacle problem when $p > 1$, one must scale the penalty parameter as $O(h^{-3})$ which also scales the condition number of the arising discretized linear systems by the same factor \cite[Sec.~3.1]{gustafsson2017}.
 Ill-conditioning may quickly cause mesh dependent effects and a potential blowup in the required number of nonlinear iterations.
 Moreover, it is unclear how to handle the loss of sparsity as $p \to \infty$.

 We are not the first to discuss high-order discretizations for the obstacle problem \cite{porwal2024}.
 Keith and Surowiec, in the seminal pG paper, solve a 2D obstacle problem with a mesh consisting of five cells and a degree $p=12$ basis \cite[Fig.~11]{keith2023}.
 They were capped at $p=12$ by their choice of FEM software and their chosen basis induces increasingly dense stiffness and mass matrices as $p\to \infty$.
-A recent paper includes an obstacle problem example with $p=48$ \cite[Sec.~3.1]{dokken2024} although the discretization is a spectral method limited to a single-cell disk mesh.
+They solved the linear systems via a direct solver.
+A more recent paper on pG includes an obstacle problem example with $p=48$ although the discretization is a spectral method limited to a single-cell disk mesh \cite[Sec.~3.1]{dokken2024}.
+An iterative solver was used but resulted in faster growing iteration counts than what we observe in our methods.
 Other works include \cite{krebs2007, gwinner2013} as well as a sequence of successful papers by Banz, Schr\"oder, and coauthors \cite{banz2015, banz2014, banz2020, banz2021}.
-In these works the choice of FEM basis also leads to increasingly denser stiffness and mass matrices as $p \to \infty$ and the outer nonlinear solver is mesh dependent, i.e.~the number of nonlinear iterations grow as $h \to 0$ and $p \to \infty$.
+In these works the choice of FEM basis also leads to increasingly denser stiffness and mass matrices as $p \to \infty$, the outer nonlinear solver is mesh dependent, i.e.~the number of nonlinear iterations grow as $h \to 0$ and $p \to \infty$, and the implementation relies on direct solvers.
 However, in \cite{banz2015}, Banz and Schr\"oder successfully consider examples with $p=30$ and implement a fully $h$- and $p$-adaptive scheme in two dimensions, complete with a posteriori estimators, leading to highly accurate approximations.
 Also of significant note is a $hp$-FEM discretization to a problem involving gradient-type constraints in \cite{bammer2024}, where Bammer, Banz, and Schr\"oder considered a discretization with $p=50$.